aloneguid/awesome-dotnet/README.md

-# awesome-dotnet
+# Awesome .NET

-Awesome .NET libraries - A community-curated list of awesome .NET libraries and tools.
-Making sure there is no single point of failure.
+Community-curated, PR free, self-amaging list of awesome .NET goodness.

 ## How to Contribute

 1. [Create a new issue](../../issues/new/choose) and fill in all the information.
-2. If your suggestion gets at least **5 likes (👍)**, or just owner's single like, it will be automatically added to this list!
-The list of issues is checked automatically every hour.
+2. You like appears in the list in one of two cases:
+  - If gets at least **5 likes (👍)** from any GitHub users.
+  - Or a like from myself, the Benevolent Dictator for Life (BDFL).

-## Awesome Links
+# Links

 <!-- AWESOME-LINKS-START -->